catseye/Chrysoberyl/schema/Language.md

 The distribution in which either the reference implementation of the language, or the normative specification of same, is contained.

+### in-distributions

+*   optional: true

+All distributions in which an implementation of the language appears.
+These are not necessarily reference implementations.

 ### entry

 *   optional: true